-Back in December 2011, Sean Jacobs wrote a post about TB Joshua (who has South African EFF leader Julius Malema among his fans) and his appeal, including, especially to South Africans.
+As for us, back in December 2011, editor and founder Sean Jacobs wrote a post about Joshua and his appeal.
 We’ve reproduced that post below:

 By now you’ve probably watched the (British) Channel 4 TV documentary film about Nigeria’s millionaire preachers–the fake healings, buckets full of money collected by church leaders (“tithes”), police escorts, mall openings as well as all that flash.
 This all against a background of grinding poverty.
 I watched it last night.
 Most Nigerian blogs not surprisingly (many of them are believers of some sort), have focused on theological debates thrown up by the documentary.
 One of the preachers, Dr Fireman, when quizzed about his ostentatious show of wealth, responds to Channel 4′s journalist: “Jesus was rich and had an accountant who followed him around.”
 No one’s surprised that with low confidence in political parties and the state, people gravitate toward fast-money preachers promising eternal salvation, financial and physical health.
 However, it appears the filmmakers could only get to the B-List preachers since we didn’t see any of the really rich preachers.
 Those preachers, compiled in a list by a Forbes blogger earlier this Fall, include David Oyedepo (estimated net worth of $150m), Chris Oyakhilome ($30-50m) and TB Joshua ($10-15m).
 Of all these men, it is perhaps Joshua is the most interesting (there’s even a TB Joshua Watch online).